Eczema Treatment in Singapore

 Eczema is often associated with an overactive immune system.
 When the immune system overreacts to certain triggers, it releases inflammatory chemicals that may cause the skin to become red, itchy, and inflamed.

-Eczema Treatment Options in Singapore
+Eczema Treatments in Singapore

 There are several treatment options available in Singapore to help manage eczema and alleviate its symptoms.
 The doctor will recommend the most suitable treatment plan based on your individual needs and the severity of your eczema.

+Topical treatments are the mainstay of eczema management.
+They are applied directly to the skin to help reduce inflammation, itching, and dryness.
 For instance, corticosteroid creams and ointments may help address inflammation and itching.
 Similarly, calcineurin inhibitors are non-steroidal creams that help reduce inflammation and are recommended for long-term use.
 To further hydrate the skin and improve its barrier function, consider using moisturisers recommended by professionals.

 In some cases, oral medications may be recommended to help manage eczema, especially for moderate to severe cases or when topical treatments seem insufficient.
 Oral medications may help reduce inflammation and suppress the immune response.